 Marine research is vital to the understanding and management of both the natural and human environment.
 The Solent is fortunate to have a number of higher education institutes and research related consultancies located around its shores.
-Details of these can be found in the Forum's research pages.
 Research organisations not only supply knowledge about the Solent, but boost the local economy by providing jobs and income generation from students.
 They also support other local industries by providing them with technical expertise.
 Each year the Solent Forum offers a bursary award to students undertaking research in the Solent, its Natural Environment Group also funds research projects that address issues relating to the Solent's Marine Protected Areas.

 The three Solent highter education institutes are:

 The National Oceanography Centre, Southampton (formerly Southampton Oceanography Centre), is a collaborative Centre owned by the Natural Environment Research Council (NERC) and the University of Southampton.
 NOCS is based at a purpose-built waterside campus in Southampton, and is home to some 520 research scientists, lecturing support and sea-going staff as well over 700 undergraduate and postgraduate students.